De Anza High School

-De Anza High School is a secondary school located in Richmond, California, United States, named after Spanish explorer Juan Bautista de Anza.
+De Anza High School is a secondary school in Richmond, California, United States, named after Spanish explorer Juan Bautista de Anza.
 It is part of the West Contra Costa Unified School District and serves northeast Richmond, the unincorporated communities of El Sobrante and Rollingwood, and a small portion of San Pablo.

 History

 Juan Bautista de Anza, namesake of the school.

 The school originally opened in 1955.
 In 2005 local voters passed Measure J, a bond measure which included $161 million to completely rebuild the De Anza campus.
 Reconstruction began in 2009 with a new all-weather track and artificial-turf football field, along with the demolition of the gym and other site preparation work.
 The new facility was opened for the start of the 2013 - 2014 school year.

 The school offers four specialized course tracks intended to prepare students for a specific career, known as academies.
 The academies offered are health, information technology, law and JROTC.
 There are also many student-run clubs at De Anza, which range from clubs founded based around a shared interest like anime to clubs intended to support minority populations at the school.